NielsU97/Dashboard-Display/README.md

 <h2> Extra: Turn off/on the screen using ToF sensor </h2>
 <br>
 I have added a Time-of-Flight (ToF) sensor to automatically turn the screen on and off.
-Without this sensor, the screen would remain constantly on, leading to increased power consumption.
+Without this sensor, the screen would remain constantly on, leading to increased power consumption. <a href="https://github.com/NielsU97/HomeDisplay/blob/main/display_motion_react.py" target="_blank">Klik here for the code example</a>.
 <br>
 </br>